-is obtained fitting the continuum with a soft blackbody, a Comptonization spectrum, a hard power-law tail in addition to the reflection features.
+- We have performed the fitting using slightly different continuum and reflection models with respect to that used by other authors to fit the X-ray spectrum of this source.
+Our the best fit of the NuSTAR spectrum of Ser X-1 is obtained fitting the continuum with a soft blackbody, a Comptonization spectrum, a hard power-law tail in addition to the reflection features.
 To fit the reflection features present in the spectrum we used both empirical models and self-consistent reflection components as reflionx and rfxconv, as well as two different blurring components that are rdblur andkerrconv.
-From the analysis carried out using kerrcov we have obtained that our fit is insensitive to the value assumed by the adimensional spin parameter 'a', in agreement with what is found by Miller et al. (2013) in their analysis.

-- As regards the reflection features, we obtain consistent results using phenomenological models (such as diskline) or self-consistent models to fit the NuSTAR spectrum of the source.
+From the analysis carried out using kerrcov we have obtained that our fit is insensitive to the value assumed by the adimensional spin parameter 'a', in agreement with what is found by Miller et al. (2013) in their analysis. - As regards the reflection features, we obtain consistent results using phenomenological models (such as diskline) or self-consistent models to fit the NuSTAR spectrum of the source.
 In particular, the reflection component gives a reflection amplitude of Ω/2π ~ 0.2 - 0.3 (where Ω is the solid angle of the disk as seen from the corona in units of 2π) and a ionization parameter of log(ξ) ~ 2.6 - 2.7.
-The smearing of the reflection component gives an inner disk radius of Rin ~ 10.6 - 16.2 Rg, an emissivity index of the disk with respect to the line of sight results in the range 25 - 29°.
+The smearing of the reflection component gives an inner disk radius of R{in} ~ 10.6 - 16.2 R_g, an emissivity index of the disk with respect to the line of sight results in the range 25 - 29°.
 We note that the inner disk radius derived from the reflection component results compatible with the radius inferred from the soft blackbody component, which results in the range 19 - 31 km. - Also, the analysis of XMM-Newton spectra, carried out using the same models adopted to fit the NuSTAR spectra, gave values of the parameters compatible to those described above, although the two observations are not simultaneous.
-The only differences are the reflection amplitude, Ω/2π ~ 0.18 - 0.19, which results slightly lower, although still marginally consistent within the errors, and the ionization parameter, log(ξ) ~ 2.9 - 3.1, which results somewhat higher with respect to the non-simultaneous NuSTAR observations.
+The only differences are the reflection amplitude, Ω/2π ~ 0.18-0.19, which results slightly lower, although still marginally consistent within the errors, and the ionization parameter, log(ξ) ~ 2.9 - 3.1, which results somewhat higher with respect to the non-simultaneous NuSTAR observations.

-In conclusion, performing a detailed spectral analysis of NuSTAR and XMM-Newton data of LMXB Ser X-1 using both phenomenological and self-consistent reflection models, and using a continuum model somewhat different from that used in literature for this source, our best fit parameters are in broad agreement with the findings of Miller et al. (2013) although we find values of the inner disk and the inclination angle that are less extreme.

-The aim of the present work is basically to test the robustness of reflection fits of neutron star LMXBs by using the best available data for Ser X-1, a particular neutron star with a very clear reflection spectrum that has been studied with several instruments.
+In conclusion, performing a detailed spectral analysis of NuSTAR and XMM-Newton data of LMXB Ser X-1 using both phenomenological and self-consistent reflection models, and using a continuum model somewhat different from that The aim of the present work is basically to test the robustness of reflection fits of neutron star LMXBs by using the best available data for Ser X-1, a particular neutron star with a very clear reflection spectrum that has been studied with several instruments.

-4.7 Final Remarks
+5.7 Final Remarks